kulibraries/islandora7-rest/docs/Usage.md

 ### solr_query

 The more low-level Solr query, useful if you want facet info or counts.
-Most Solr GET fields eventually make their way down to the Solr GET request.
+Again, most parameters here eventually make their way down to the Solr GET request.

 Returns a raw Response from Requests.